-A number or other factor that multiplies a variable.
+A coefficient is a number or other factor that multiplies a variable.
 For example, in the equation 3x - 4ky = 8, the 3 and 4k are coefficients of the variables x and y.
 In the expression ax - 2by3 + √3x2 - (a + 5)y there are four terms, and the coefficients are, in order, a, 2b, √3, and (a + 5).

 In the theory of equations, coefficients play an important part: thus in the cubic x3 + ax2 + bx + c = 0, it can be shown (in supposing the three roots are p, q, and r) that p + q + r = -a, pq + qr + rp = b, and pqr = -c.